Corporate Governance

 Group structure

-The Bell Food Group AG is the parent company of the Bell Food Group and is based in Basel, Switzerland.
+Bell Food Group Ltd is the parent company of the Bell Food Group and has its registered office in Basel in Switzerland.

 Learn more